-Canadian Prime Minister Justin Trudeau's visit to India in early 2018

-Prime Minister Justin Trudeau's visit to India in February 2018 was described as either "emotionally wonderful", or an "unmitigated disaster".
+Canadian Prime Minister Justin Trudeau's visits to India in early 2018 epending on which side of the metaphorical fence were those commentators, Canadian Prime Minister Justin Trudeau's visit to India in February 2018 was described as either "emotionally wonderful", or an "unmitigated disaster".
 And that exemplifies the complete chasm created by politicians, the media and nefarious elements, particularly where it concerns the Sikhs and, increasingly, their vibrant homeland of Canada in North America.

 First the antagonists, who reported that Justin Trudeau's visit to India was "mired in the thorny politics of identity, memory and symbolism".
 Even before the trip was over, columnists in both countries concluded that Trudeau was receiving "a royal snub" from the Indian government.
-Prime Minister Modi did not welcome the Canadian first family at the airport in New Delhi, instead sending a junior minister nor did the Modi issue the customary welcome tweet that most heads of government receive upon their visit to India and did not accompany Trudeau on the latter's visit to Gujarat, a courtesy that has in the past been extended to Xi Jinping, Shinzo Abe, and Benjamin Netanyahu.
+Prime Minister Modi did not welcome the Canadian first family at the airport in New Delhi, instead, sending a junior minister nor did the Modi issue the customary welcome tweet that most heads of government receive upon their visit to India and did not accompany Trudeau on the latter's visit to Gujarat, a courtesy that has in the past been extended to Xi Jinping, Shinzo Abe, and Benjamin Netanyahu.
 Indeed, Modi and Trudeau did not meet until the sixth day of Trudeau's eight-day visit, and that too for only half a day of "consultations".